CharkPep/http-cannon/README.md

 ```

-😅Made this project a while ago, while cleaning the disk discovered it, decided it would be nice to share it😅
+P.s 😅Made this project a while ago, while cleaning the disk discovered it, decided it would be nice to share it.
+There is a lot of room for improvement:
+- add workers support
+- possibly change request strategy
+- implement HTTPS/TLS support